fka21/genomics_smk_pipelines/assembly_qc/README.md

 # Assembly evaluation pipeline

 A pipeline used to evaluate _de novo_ genome assemblies.
+Theoretically can be used on both contigs and scaffolds.
 It amalgamates reports from several independent evaluation methods.
+It is tailored towards the evalution of assemblies generated using solely PacBio HiFi data.

 Metrics evaluated:
 * Genome gene complement completeness by utilsing [BUSCO](https://busco.ezlab.org/)